Euro zone bonds find support as global sentiment sours | Business

 Euro zone bonds find support as global sentiment sours

-Borrowing costs in Germany, the euro zone's benchmark bond issuer, briefly dipped on Monday to their lowest level in just over a week as the latest data from the world's biggest economies cast a shadow over the growth outlook.
-The Taliban's seizure of power in Afghanistan also supported bond markets, seen as a haven at times of geopolitical uncertainty.
-The militants entered the capital almost unopposed on Sunday while Western nations scrambled to evacuate their citizens from an increasingly chaotic Kabul airport.
+Borrowing costs in Germany, the euro zone's benchmark bond issuer, briefly dipped on Monday to their lowest level in just over a week as latest data from the world's biggest economies cast a shadow over the growth outlook.
+The Taliban's seizure of power in Afghanistan also supported bond markets, seen as a safe haven at times of geopolitical uncertainty.
+The militants entered the capital almost unopposed on Sunday while Western nations scrambled to evacuate their citizens.

 Data showed China's factory output and retail sales growth slowed sharply and missed expectations in July, as new COVID-19 outbreaks and floods disrupted activity.
 Fresh signs that China's economic recovery is losing momentum followed news on Friday that U.S. consumer sentiment dropped sharply in early August to its lowest level in a decade.